Leaving a legacy

 - Savings and investments.
 Assets from an ISA can effectively be passed tax-free to a spouse or civil partner, though when both die the funds can’t be passed to anyone else tax-free.

 - Equity in the home.
 The additional main residence nil rate band of £150,000 can be used where a property is passed to a direct descendent on estates worth under £2m.

 Potentially exempt transfers

-With more people living into their 80s and 90s, the average age to receive an inheritance is now 61, so children could be in their 50s or 60s at the point when their parents die.
+With more people living into their 90s, the average age to receive an inheritance is now 61, so children could be in their 50s or 60s at the point when their parents die.
 At these ages, they are likely to be financially settled.
 A ‘living inheritance’ gifted at a younger age could be more valuable.
 Any equity released from the home is tax-free and could be used to make a potentially exempt transfer and under current legislation, it’s free of Inheritance Tax if the donor survives for seven years after making the gift.